Staying at the Imperial Vienna: What Three Days Inside a Habsburg Palace Actually Gives You

 What Does the Grand Staircase Tell You About the Hotel?

-The Grand Staircase of the Imperial rises through a vertical shaft of marble, wrought iron and filtered morning light from the ground floor to the upper landings.
+The Grand Staircase of the Imperial rises through a vertical shaft of marble.
 It is the first thing you see and the thing that tells you everything about the building's intention.
 It was not designed as a route between floors.
 It was designed as a processional space.
 The proportions, the material quality and the specific geometry of the wrought-iron banisters were calculated to make the experience of ascending to a private audience feel appropriately ceremonial.

 The light that enters the upper window of the shaft aligns with the morning sun for approximately 35 minutes per day, creating a differential between the illuminated upper landing and the shadowed lower floors that makes the staircase read differently at that specific hour than at any other time.
 A building that produces this quality of accidental theatre in its circulation spaces is a building that was designed with the understanding that every moment of a guest's experience is material.
 This is the principle that the Imperial's original architects understood and that almost no contemporary hospitality designer works with today.